cchristensn/386blog/_posts/2024-02-22-regex-post.md

 As it turns out, some of these ranges are so common, that there is a shortcut for them. `\d` represents any digit, and is equivalent to `[0-9]` and `[0123456789]`.
 Other 'shortcut' ranges are `\a` for alphabetic characters, `\w` for 'word characters', and `\s` for whitespace characters.`\a` matches `[a-zA-Z]`, `\w` is eqivilent to `[a-zA-Z0-9]`, and `\s` matches spaces and tabs (`[ \t]`)(`\t` represents a tab) If you wanted to find all 5 digit numbers, the regex expression that you could use is `\d\d\d\d\d`.

 ##### Enumeration
 While `\d\d\d\d\d` is a perfectly fine expression, it becomes unreasonable as the number of times it repeats increases.
 Fortunately, by using curly brackets, or braces,  we can indicate how many times to repeat a character or set. `a{5}` would match `aaaaa`.
 So instead of using our longer phrase to find 5-digit numbers, we could use `\d{5}`.
 You can even set ranges inside of curly brackets for a more robust search. {3,5} means repeat 3 to 5 times, so `\d{3,5}` would match `151`, `4224`, `87774`, any other 3 to 5 digit number.
 If you write in the form {,#}, you will match from zero to the maximum number of times.
 Using {#,} would match a minimum number of times, up to infinity.
-(Keep in mind, regex uses 'lazy matching', so an expression tries to match the shortest phrase possible to avoid infinite searches)

 ##### Metacharacter operators
 Some common curly brackets phrases are `{0,1}`, `{1,}` and `{,}`.
 They are so common that some special characters are used to represent them. `?` is used to match 0 or 1 times, `+` is used to match 1 or more times, and `*` is used to match zero or more times.
 So `\d+` would match any continuous string of numbers.
 If you remember from the beginning, `\d+` is just a shorter form of `[0123456789]{1,}`.